Challenges

 Improving service quality at sales companies

 For example, Toyo Tire Japan Co., Ltd. and independent distributors in Japan conduct job-specific training to foster talent that possesses the required level of service quality for their respective roles, such as sales and customer service.
-To equip employees with the awareness and skills required to convey product value to customers clearly and correctly, they also provide specialized training for sales associates, technicians and front office staff.
+They also provide specialized training to sales associates and front office staff to equip them with the awareness required to convey product value to customers clearly and correctly on a day-to-day basis, and to develop the skills required for their respective roles.

-We also hold a Truck and Bus Tire Servicing Contest with the primary goal of improving the skills and service level of technicians who exchange tires and perform inspections and after service, especially considering recent social issues such as wheel separation accidents.
-Technicians selected from all over the country compete with each other to show their skills, and the activity also illustrates how their own jobs help both customers and society, fostering a sense of duty and motivation toward their work.
-We will continue to provide service to customers both remotely and in-person, taking necessary precautions against COVID-19.
+We also hold a Truck and Bus Tire Servicing Contest to improve the skills and service level of technicians who exchange tires and perform inspections and after service, and to help prevent accidents caused by wheel detachment on large vehicles—a matter of public concern.
+Technicians selected from all over the country compete to show their skills, and the activity also illustrates how their own jobs help both customers and society, fostering a sense of duty and motivation toward their work.

 Maintaining and improving quality and satisfaction